-10.08 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome rights (presence/absence for each form of take) WMA 2000, ss.
-52, 55, 60A - D, 60F, 63, 66, 66A, 67, 91A, 91B, 91H - 91K, 91M, 95(1A), 100, 100A, 101A, 102, 324, 331, 336B, 392(4)(a) and (c) to each class of water access right is present for each form of take.
+10.08 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome 2020, cls 19-24; Pt 11 WMA 2000, ss.
+52, 55, 60A-D, 60F, 63, 66, 66A, 67, 91A, 91B, 91H-K, 91M, 95(1A), 100, 100A, 101A, 102, 324, 331, 336B, 392(4)(a) and (c) Examination of the references in Table 5-1 confirms that the conditions on exercising rights that apply to each class of water access right is present for each form of take.
 It also confirms that the numbers of rights for each class of access right are not provided but that the total volumetric share of each class of access right in the WRP area is discoverable through reference in Table 5-1 to cls 19 to 24 of Schedule A. As noted above, the Authority is satisfied that it is not appropriate to list the number of each class of access right.
-The Authority is satisfied that this is requirement has been met.
+The Authority is satisfied that the requirement has been met.
 The rationale for why it is not appropriate has merit True WRP s.
 5.1.2 Text for accreditation at s.
-5.1.2 states that it is not appropriate to identify the number of water access rights in WRP area, as any numbers for classes of access rights nominated in the proposed WRP are likely to change due to consolidation, subdivision or cancellation.
+5.1.2 states that it is not appropriate to identify the number of water access rights in the WRP area, as any numbers for classes of access rights nominated in the proposed WRP are likely to change due to consolidation, subdivision, or cancellation.
 The Authority notes that while it may be possible to provide a point-in-time total for the number of access rights for each class of access right in the WRP area, it is appropriate to not provide those numbers due to their changing nature.
-The Authority further notes that the number of access rights in each water source has no practical
+The Authority further notes that the number of access rights in each water source has no practical impact on

-10.08 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome impact on ensuring the water resources are managed within the SDL as the rules incorporated into the proposed WRP mange this through compliance against the volumetric limits of the LTAAEL and SDL.
-The Authority is satisfied that this rationale has merit.
+10.08 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome ensuring the water resources are managed within the SDL as the rules incorporated into the proposed WRP mange this through compliance against the volumetric limits of the LTAAEL and SDL.
+The Authority is satisfied that the requirement has been met.
 2 The WRP provision obliges water access right holders to comply with the conditions of a right True WRP s.
-5.1.2 WMA 2000, ss.
-60A - D, 60F, 91A, 91B, 91H - 91K, Text for accreditation at WRP s.
+5.1.2, Table 5-1 WMA 2000, ss.
+60A-D, 91A, 91B, 91H-K, 392(4)(a) and (c) Text for accreditation at WRP s.
 5.1.2 refers to Table 5-1 as identifying the provisions that oblige water access right holders to comply with the conditions of a right.
-Examination of the cited provisions in Table 5-1 confirms that these provisions set out the characteristics and conditions on water access rights in the WRP area.
+Examination of all the cited provisions in Table 5-1 confirms that these provisions set out the characteristics and conditions on water access rights in the WRP area.
 For the purposes of s.
-10.08(2): • ss 60A - 60D, 91A, 91B, 91H - 91K, 392(4)(a) and (c) operate to oblige access rights holders to comply with conditions on access rights • they are incorporated into the proposed WRP.
+10.08(2): ss.
+60A-D, 91A, 91B, 91H-K, 392(4)(a) and (c) operate to oblige access rights holders to comply with conditions on access rights they are incorporated into the proposed WRP.
+As such the proposed WRP obliges water access rights holders to comply with the condition of a right.
+The Authority is satisfied that the requirement has been met.
 MET

-10.08 subsection Summary of assessment test Where this was observed in the WRP package Justification Assessment outcome As such the proposed WRP obliges water access rights holders to comply with the condition of a right.
-The Authority is satisfied that this requirement has been met.